WIPACrepo/iceprod/docs/core/details/index.rst

 Parameters
 ^^^^^^^^^^

-Parameters are defined as :class:`iceprod.core.dataclasses.Parameter` objects.
+Parameters are defined directly as an object, or as a string pointing to another object.
 They can use the IceProd meta-language to be defined in relation to other parameters specified in inherited scopes, or as eval or sprinf functions.

 Resources and Data
 ^^^^^^^^^^^^^^^^^^